| Creation Ex Nihilo Technical Journal, 12, 287. I welcome the opportunity to clarify some important issues concerning my

 any scientific basis for believing they could have formed by some natural

 process in U-poor granite.
+This conclusion

 is addtionally confirmed by the fact that primordial Po halos in granites